annaleeswitek/succulent-supply/README.md

 🌵 An eCommerce hub for all your succulent needs! 🌵Project complete!
 This project was built by Annalee Switek.

-(👷🏻‍♀️ Appologies, site is currently down )
+(👷🏻‍♀️ Apologies, site is currently down )

 While demo-ing, you can: